Rust Belt cities have been the butt of jokes for far too long, but now they’re having the last laugh.

 Niagara Falls, New York

 When most people think of Philadelphia they don’t necessarily associate it with its industrial past, but more so with its historical background.
 The Liberty Bell, Independence Hall, and the Independence National Historical Park all harken back to the city where it all started.
-Textbook legends made their way through the city streets, marking their territory and ultimately shaping the city into what it is today.
-However, the city was very much rooted in industry.
+Textbook legends made their way through the city streets, marking their territory and ultimately shaping the city into what it is today, but the city was rooted in the industry.

 St. Louis, Missouri